A CommInsure Life Insurance Review

 Pays a lump sum benefit if you die or if you become terminally ill and will die within 24 months, as confirmed by a medical professional.
 Your loved ones can use this money to help maintain their current lifestyle, pay for your funeral and any outstanding bills.

-TPD cover pays a lump sum of up to $500,000 if you become totally and permanently disabled due to sickness or injury.
+TPD cover pays a lump sum if you become totally and permanently disabled due to sickness or injury.
 This policy type can be purchased as a stand-alone or you can combine it with your Life Care policy.

-Own occupation TPD can be more expensive but a benefit will be paid when you can no longer work in the specific occupation or field you worked in before the injury or illness.
+Benefit will be paid when you are totally and permanently disabled due to injury or illness and can no longer work in the specific occupation or field you worked in before.

 Suffering from a trauma condition, like a heart attack or cancer, can be financially devastating and can have a significant impact on your life and those of your loved ones.
 Trauma Cover from CommInsure is designed to help you cope with your financial obligations when you are diagnosed with a specified critical illness as listed in their PDS.